mu-editor/pup/docs/source/development.rst

   * Must describe the use-case, benefits and tradeoffs.

+  * If applicable,
+    should include sample code/CLI usage
-  * Should include sample code demonstrating the enhancement in action.
+    demonstrating the enhancement in action.

-  * Should take the `Checklist for Python library APIs <http://python.apichecklist.com>`_ into consideration.

 * :guilabel:`bug` issues must:

   * Be explicitly reported against either the latest `PyPI released version <https://pypi.org/pypi/pup>`_ or the current `GitHub master branch <https://github.com/mu-editor/pup/tree/master>`_.

-  * Describe the steps to reproduce the bug, ideally with a minimal code sample.
+  * Describe the steps to reproduce the bug, ideally with a minimal code/CLI usage sample.

   * Describe the expected and actual results.

-  * Include a reference to where the documentation is inconsistent with the actual results.
+  * Include a reference to where the documentation is inconsistent with the actual results, or highlight the fact that the behaviour is non-documented.

 * :guilabel:`maintenance` issues: